 - Hotel pick up and drop off on the first and last day of the tour

 Arrive at leisure today and check into your hotel.
-We meet at 3.00pm in the foyer of Doubletree Hilton where you will meet the rest of the members of your group to discuss the coming days with your guide.
+We meet at 3:00pm at the Olive Pink Botanic Garden where you will meet the rest of the members of your group to discuss the coming days with your guide.

 If you arrive earlier during the day you might like to enjoy the sights and sounds of the bustling heart of the Red Centre before leaving it all behind for the desolate outback.
 Browse Aboriginal artworks at Central Australia’s best art galleries.
 This is also a good time to ensure you have all articles needed for your Larapinta Trail walk.